-- ✓ Wear gloves. - ✓ Explain the procedure to the athlete.
-Let the athlete feel the ear tip if they want to by pressing it softly on their hand. - ✓ Perform the tympanometry in each ear. - ✓ If middle ear screening with tympanometry is possible, write down the screening results on the screening form ("Pass" or "No Pass"). - ✓ If middle ear screening with tympanometry is not possible, check the box "Unable to test" and also one of the boxes which explains why it is not possible. - ✓ Keep the used ear tip in a separate labelled box so they can be disinfected / sterilized at regular times. - ✓ Guide the athlete to Station 5 (pure tone audiometry), regardless of the tympanometry results.
+- Explain the procedure to the athlete.
+Let the athlete feel the ear tip if they want to by pressing it softly on their hand. - ✓ Perform the tympanometry in each ear. - ✓ If middle ear screening with tympanometry is possible, write down the screening results on the screening form ("Pass" or "No Pass"). - ✓ If middle ear screening with tympanometry is not possible, check the box "Can't Test" and also one of the boxes on the right hand side which explains why it is not possible. - ✓ Keep the used ear tip in a separate labelled box so they can be disinfected / sterilized at regular times. - ✓ Guide the athlete to Station 4 (pure tone audiometry), regardless of the tympanometry results.